davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 ## Customer Experience

-> Challenge: TSOs reflect one facet of the customer experience and tend to blot out its breadth and heterogeneity.
+TSOs reflect one facet of the customer experience and tend to blot out its breadth and heterogeneity.

 When you have a TSO, you have a story about how your product is installed and used.
 That story is true, but it's very limited: it only reflects one path through which customers obtain and use your product.
 In a few cases, like OEMs, that path might be the only one.
 But for most ISVs, the story your TSO tells about product delivery and use omits a swathe of other true customers stories.
 When, for example,